IngarsPoliters/graph-theory-project/README.md

 As you can see the infix expression `a.(b.b)*.a` was converted to postfix expression: `abb.*.a.`.<sup>13</sup>

-To see the the psedocode for converting infix to postfix [Go Here](https://aquarchitect.github.io/swift-algorithm-club/Shunting%20Yard/)
+To see the pseudocode for converting infix to postfix [Go Here](https://aquarchitect.github.io/swift-algorithm-club/Shunting%20Yard/)

 ### Thompsons Construction
-Thomposons Construction algorithm was invented by [Ken Thomposn](https://en.wikipedia.org/wiki/Ken_Thompson) in 1960's.
+Thomposon's Construction algorithm was invented by [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) in 1960's.
 This algorithm is used for converting a Postfix expression into a [Non-deterministic Finite Automata](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFA).
-The NFA can be used to match strings against the regular expression.<sup>14</sup> It is easy to constuct an NFA than [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for a given regular language, the NFA has many paths for specific input from the current state to the next state.
-Every NFA is not DFA, but each NFA can be translated into DFA, NFA's can be represented by diagraphs called state.<sup>15</sup> In python the classes for NFA and the State are defined using class keywoard.
+The NFA can be used to match strings against the regular expression.<sup>14</sup> It is easy to construct an NFA than [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for a given regular language, the NFA has many paths for specific input from the current state to the next state.
+Every NFA is not DFA, but each NFA can be translated into DFA, NFA's can be represented by diagraphs called state.<sup>15</sup> In python the classes for NFA and the State are defined using class keyword.

 The State class has label for the arrows pointing from one state to the other.
 The arrows are the list of states to point to, the accept is a boolean value if its in the accepted state:
 ```python